Outstanding payload and towing capacity from this surprisingly refined pickup

 - Interior similar to Rexton SUV

-- Small load area
+- Small load area on standard model

 - Lacks advanced safety tech